-Water is provided to ALF's proposed cultivation operation from a groundwater well, located at Latitude 38.808661 and Longitude -122.488317 (via google maps imagery).
-The well will pump water to the four 2,500-gallon water tanks (one being steel/fiber glass) through aboveground irrigation lines.
-Water will then go to the plants using highly efficient drip irrigation.
+Water is provided to Coastle's proposed cultivation operation from a groundwater well, located at on parcel 007-015-63.
+The well will pump water to the 10 2,500-gallon water tanks (one being steel/fiberglass) located adjacent to the cultivation site.
+Water will then be delivered to the plants using highly efficient drip irrigation.
 Water lines are a combination of PVC piping, black poly tubing, and drip lines.
 The water storage tanks will be equipped with float valves to prevent overflow and runoff of irrigation water when full.
 Additionally, safety valves will be equipped to supply lines in case the flow of water needs to be stopped in an emergency situation.
-A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be attached to the water system and all data will be recorded and maintained for a 5-year duration minimum.
+A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be installed and attached to the water system in order to record continuous data that will be maintained for a 5-year duration minimum.
 All records will be made available to all interested state and county departments upon request.